 Welcome to WESTPORTSEABIRDS.COM!

-Join us this season for one of our all day pelagic birdwatching trips to Grays Canyon, a submarine canyon which lies 35 nautical miles due west from the mouth of Grays Harbor, on the edge of the North American continental shelf.
+Join us in the 2017 Season for one of our all day pelagic birdwatching trips to Grays Canyon, a submarine canyon which lies 35 nautical miles due west from the mouth of Grays Harbor, on the edge of the North American continental shelf.
 The outer half of the shelf and the Canyon support a vast array of marine life.
 In addition to regular species like Black-footed Albatross and Fork-tailed Storm-Petrel, our trips feature seasonal species such as Laysan Albatross, Flesh-footed, Short-tailed, and Buller’s Shearwaters, and South Polar Skua among many other offshore species.
 You may wish to choose one of our mid-summer Outer Slope trips, when we will take you further offshore looking for Leach’s Storm-Petrel.

 So come on out and enjoy some of these fantastic birds in this our 42nd year as you can only experience on a Westport Seabirds Trip!